blondfrogs/Ravencoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the ravend tests manually, launch `src/test/test_blast`.
+To run the blastd tests manually, launch `src/test/test_blast`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the ravend tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the blastd tests.

-To add more ravend tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more blastd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the raven-qt tests manually, launch `src/qt/test/test_blast-qt`
+To run the blast-qt tests manually, launch `src/qt/test/test_blast-qt`

-To add more raven-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more blast-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 To display progress information the unit tests should be run as follows: